tim-kos/frey/README.md

  - [ ] website: Take uppy as a base maybe?
  - [ ] website: Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] website: On the githubs
+ - [x] Signify chained via ▽
+ - [x] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [x] Get rid of `iterable`.
 Can be replaced by `_.find` often
  - [x] Use flatten in utils.render.
 Then we can replace `{{{self.version}}}` as well as `{{{options.foobar}}}`
  - [x] Tools should be saved under version number only.
 This way different versions of frey can use their own tested tools, while also still being able to share between same frey installs